SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Classes and structures have many things in common.
-However, the fact that structs are always passed by value,
+However, the fact that structure instances are always passed by value,
-and objects are always passed by reference,
+and class instances are always passed by reference,
 means that they are suited to different kinds of tasks.
 As you consider the data constructs and functionality that you need for a project,
 you will need to decide whether each data construct should be